 option for CMake causes the binaries for the

-management nodes, data nodes, and other MySQL Cluster programs
+management nodes, data nodes, and other NDB Cluster programs to

 NDB storage engine